arotem3/random-kitchen-sinks/README.md

 Quoc Le, Tam ́as Sarl ́os and Alex Smola (2013).
 “Fastfood-approximating kernel expansions in loglinear time”.
 In: Proceedings of the international conference on machine learning vol. 85.

+Halko, Nathan, Per-Gunnar Martinsson, and Joel A. Tropp (2009).
+“Finding structure with randomness: Probabilistic algorithms for constructing approximate matrix decompositions”.
+In: SIAM vol. 53, pp. 217–288.